 Mars home prices are not only among the most expensive in Pennsylvania, but Mars real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mars is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Mars isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mars are a mix of both white- and blue-collar jobs.
 Overall, Mars is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mars who work in office and administrative support (14.53%), management occupations (14.08%), and sales jobs (11.06%).

 Mars’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.